EternityForest/EmberOS/README.md

 `dd if=/dev/zero bs=1M count=7K >> 2019-06-20-raspbian-buster-full.img`
 Change the filenames as neccesary.
 Count is in blocks.
 This appends about 8GB of extra space.
 You probably don't need this much.

-You can also just shrink / to make room for the sketch partition
+You can also just shrink / to make room for the sketch partition.
+You may want to keep it small for 8GB sd cards

 Mount the partition using `sudo udisksctl loop-setup -f 2019-06-20-raspbian-buster-full.img`